fpereiro/gotoB/readme.md

       }
 ```

-We define the fourth and last helper function, `recycle`, which updates the attributes of a DOM element that has been recycled.
+We define the fifth and last helper function, `recycle`, which updates the attributes of a DOM element that has been recycled.
 This function takes three arguments: `element`, `old` and `New`; the last two are `elementStrings` for elements that are not opaque and have the same tag.

 ```javascript
       var recycle = function (element, old, New) {